Michigan Matters: Auto Companies & Shows Forging New Paths Amid Pandemic

 Southfield (CBS Detroit) – The auto sector remains the bedrock of Michigan’s state’s economy and as the pandemic continues, has been fighting through it and other challenges.

-Detroit Auto Dealers Association Executive Director Rod Alberts, DADA Special Events Chairman Doug North, Stellantis’ Head of Experiential Marketing Jason Russ and Ford’s Director of Brand and Integrated Marketing Kim Cape appear with Senior Producer/Host Carol Cain to talk about auto shows, launching new vehicles and how things have changed and been impacted by the crisis.READ MORE: Fourth Stimulus Check: Will There Be Another Relief Payment?
+Detroit Auto Dealers Association Executive Director Rod Alberts, DADA Special Events Chairman Doug North, Stellantis’ Head of Experiential Marketing Jason Russ and Ford’s Director of Brand and Integrated Marketing Kim Cape appear with Senior Producer/Host Carol Cain to talk about auto shows, launching new vehicles and how things have changed and been impacted by the crisis.READ MORE: Michigan's Medieval Faire Stroll Returns In 2021

 Alberts, who has run DADA for 30 years, has staged the North American International Auto Show in Detroit.
 It was cancelled again this year but the organization – made up of 185 new car dealers – is proceeding with Motor Bella – its outdoor interactive car show taking place in late September at the M-1 Concourse in Pontiac.